Configure a Static Route

 - None—Select if there is no next hop for the route.
-For example, a point-to-point connection needs no next hop because there is only one way for packets to go.
+For example, a point-to-point connection does not require a next hop because there is only one way for packets to go.

-- Enter anAdmin Distancefor the route to override the default administrative distance set for static routes for this virtual router (range is 10-240; default is 10).
+- Enter anAdmin Distancefor the route to override the default administrative distance set for static routes for this virtual router (range is 10 to 240; default is 10).

 - Choose where to install the route.Select theRoute Table(the RIB) into which you want the firewall to install the static route:

 - Unicast—Install the route in the unicast route table.
 Choose this option if you want the route used only for unicast traffic.

 - Multicast—Install the route in the multicast route table (available for IPv4 routes only).
 Choose this option if you want the route used only for multicast traffic.

 - Both—Install the route in the unicast and multicast route tables (available for IPv4 routes only).
 Choose this option if you want either unicast or multicast traffic to use the route.

 - No Install—Do not install the route in either route table.

 - (Optional) If your firewall model supports BFD, you can apply aBFD Profileto the static route so that if the static route fails, the firewall removes the route from the RIB and FIB and uses an alternative route.
 Default isNone.

 Recommended videos not found.